roam-qgis/Roam/docs/README.txt

 Requirements
 -------------
 - Latest QGIS Version > 1.8
+- nose and mock (for Python tests)
 - MS SQL Server 2008 (express or greater)
 - .NET 3.5 (or greater)
 - Microsoft Sync Framework
 - Qt Designer (for form building)
-- Something to install this on (some kind of fancy tablet PC)
+- Something to install it on (some kind of fancy tablet PC)

 Building
 ----------